Rugby Player Diet and Nutrition Advice

 - Keep fat intake to 15-20% of total calories.

 - Replacing snacks with healthy options - such as protein pancakes or peanut butter on a sliced apple.
+Always thinking about the protein intake.

 - Manipulate carb intake – this ties in with the above points on carbs.
 Players must vary their carbs pre and post training.